wincent/wincent/README.md

 ./install
 ```

+This sets up a local Python environment using the bundled virtualenv, bootstraps
+Ansible, and then uses Ansible to copy the dotfiles and configure the machine.

 As a fallback strategy, in case the `install` script fails, you can symlink the
 dotfiles by hand with a command like the following: